riser-platform/riser-server/config/infra/README.md

 ## Install and configure Flux
 See the [README](flux/README.md).

-## Creating a new stage (one per cluster)
+## Create a New Environment
 Riser requires a git repo to manage all of its state, referred to as the `riser-state` repo.
 It is recommended that you use it to manage Riser required infrastructure as well.
 Note that at the time of writing that GitHub is the only officially supported git host.
 Others are planned to be be supported in the future.
-You may share a single repo between multiple Riser stages.
+You may use a single repo between multiple Riser environments as each environment will have its own state folder.

 Review each required component's README in this folder.
-With the exception of `Flux`, the final yaml for each component should be placed in your `riser-state` git repo in the
+With the exception of `Flux`, the manifest yaml for each component should be placed in your `riser-state` git repo in the
- `/state/<stageName>/infra` folder. `Flux` must be installed manually after the cluster is ready.
+ `/state/<envName>/infra` folder. `Flux` must be installed manually after the cluster is ready.
 Once you push your changes, `Flux` should begin installing the remaining components.
 This may take a few minutes depending on cluster capacity and internet speed.

 # Install and configure KNative
 See the [README](knative/README.md).

 ### Update DNS to point to the istio ingress gateway external IP
-Create an A record for your domain (e.g. `*.apps.<stage>.riser.<your-domain>`) using the IP from the command below.
+Create an A record for your domain (e.g. `*.apps.<environment>.riser.<your-domain>`) using the IP from the command below.

 ```
 kubectl get service istio-ingressgateway -n istio-system -o jsonpath='{.status.loadBalancer.ingress[0].ip}'